presslabs/toplytics/src/README.txt

 Displays the most visited posts as a widget using data from Google Analytics.
 Designed to be used under high-traffic or low server resources.

-For more details check the official Toplytics documentation on https://www.presslabs.com/code/toplytics/.
+For more details check the [official Toplytics documentation](https://www.presslabs.com/code/toplytics/).

 == About the makers ==
 This plugin was developed by the crafty people at Presslabs—the Smart Managed WordPress Hosting Platform.
 Here we bring high-performance hosting and business intelligence for WordPress sites.
 In our spare time, we contribute to the global open-source community with our plugins.

 We built this plugin in 2013 to provide a less resource consuming alternative to help our clients that wanted to display a list with the most popular articles on their websites.
-Find out more on https://www.presslabs.com/code/toplytics/.

 == What is Toplytics? ==
 This plugin displays the most visited posts as a widget, using data extracted from Google Analytics.
 Toplytics is designed to work with high-traffic sites and all types of caching.